 Convening

 NBEP convenes experts to discuss the science of the region in two main ways: the Science Advisory Committee and Working Groups.
 These committees and groups help NBEP connect with other experts in the areas and fields of interest.
-NBEP staff will coordinate and convene these experts to address both the Narragansett Bay Urban Waters Research and opportunistic science that arises.
+NBEP staff will coordinate and convene these experts to address both the Narragansett Bay Coastal Urban Waters Research, Vision 2034 target development, and opportunistic science that arises.
 It is expected that these experts will help NBEP develop targets and goals to guide and/or track actions and leverage their networks to improve NBEP’s expertise on an issue.
 These groups also provide NBEP with the needed ideas for RFPs, direct awards, or contracts to address this Research Plan.

 The Science Advisory Committee

-The Science Advisory Committee (SAC) guides NBEP’s scientific programs, provides expertise on key issues, and is heavily involved with the periodic State of Narragansett Bay and Its Watershed status and trends reports.
+The Science Advisory Committee (SAC) guides NBEP’s scientific programs, provides expertise on key issues, and is heavily involved with the periodic State of the Study Area status and trends reports.
 Traditionally, the SAC has been composed of 15-16 members from the scientific research, management, and advocacy sectors and are experts in the topics covered by the status and trends report (climate change, landscape stressors, pollutants, the bay ecosystem, the watershed ecosystem, and aspects of public health associated with beaches and shellfishing).
 The SAC meets three times a year.

 NBEP plans to re-organize its SAC to meet the needs of the Research Plan and become larger in the process (Figure 5).
 The SAC will have a “core” group of 5-6 members with the geographic and topical expertise needed to address the Plan, and a willingness to support NBEP between SAC meetings.
 The “core” group will self-identify or be chosen by NBEP for their expertise.
-The remainder of the SAC will become a network of experts who will be asked to weigh in on specific topics relevant to their expertise.
-NBEP plans to expand the SAC to include more members with social science and public health backgrounds to address the complex and interdisciplinary needs of the region.
+The remainder of the SAC will become a network of management, research, and community experts who will be asked to weigh in on specific topics relevant to their expertise.
+NBEP plans to expand the SAC to include more members with social science and public health backgrounds or are community leaders to address the complex and interdisciplinary needs of the region.
 The SAC will likely meet three times a year, with one of those meetings being used as a symposium to discuss the progress made on fulfilling the Research Plan the year prior.